-Starting in February (1 month in advance of IAHW) Planning ideas for schools Announce International Adolescent Health Week in PTO and and universities: school-based communications.
+Starting mid-February (1 month in advance of IAHW)

+Planning ideas for schools Announce International Adolescent Health Week in PTO/PTA and and universities: school-based communications.
 Finalize plans for activities.
 Check in with the faculty lead and the student leaders / club about their plans for the week and to encourage them to drum up excitement for the week.
-Inform students and staff that they will be encouraged to wear something lime green (t-shirts, scarves, bandanas, nail polish, eye shadow, hair bands, shorts, anything) Create a simple social media plan for your school share IAHW posts or consider having health classes or clubs create a specific Adolescent Health Week social media page to use over the course of the week to share student posts, adolescent health facts (examples provided within each theme), run contests, etc. Consider purchasing inexpensive spirit wear for the week - bandanas, wrist bands, etc. if not already done.
+Inform students and staff that they will be encouraged to wear something lime green (t-shirts, scarves, bandanas, nail polish, eye shadow, hair bands, shorts, anything) Create a simple social media plan for your school share IAHW posts or consider having health classes or clubs create a specific Adolescent Health Week social media page to use over the course of the week to share student posts, adolescent health facts (examples provided), run contests, etc. Consider purchasing inexpensive spirit wear for the week - bandanas, wrist bands, etc. if not already done.
 Collect free or inexpensive prizes that can be awarded for different contests that occur over the course of Adolescent Health Week.
-Examples include: Homework pass Extra credit Free snack in cafeteria o Free dress day if your students wear uniforms O Winner can toss a pie or water balloons (or similar fun activity) at a willing teacher or administrator in an assembly or over a lunch o Recognition on school announcements Eat lunch with a faculty member, dean or principal of the student's choice Pick music for lunch or other community time Ideas for Health Class Collect anonymous student questions about different health activities to lead into topics to use / answer during the upcoming week.
-Adolescent Health Week: Identify (from accurate sources) interesting health facts to share on school-wide announcements to occur during the upcoming Adolescent Health Week.
-Create small posters with interesting health facts to hang inside bathrooms or in halls during Adolescent Health Week.
-Draft social media posts to promote and build momentum and excitement in advance of the upcoming celebration of
+Examples include: Homework pass Extra credit Free snack in cafeteria • Free dress day if your students wear uniforms O Winner can toss a pie or water balloons (or similar fun activity) at a willing teacher or administrator in an assembly or over a lunch Recognition on school announcements o Eat lunch with a faculty member, dean or principal of the student's choice o Pick music for lunch or other community time Ideas for Health Class Collect anonymous student questions about different health activities to lead into topics to use / answer during the upcoming week.
+Adolescent Health Week: Identify (from accurate sources) interesting health facts to share on school-wide announcements to occur during the upcoming

+Adolescent Health Week.